AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Ghost brokers are scammers who pose as insurance brokers to sell either fraudulent or nonexistent auto insurance policies.
 Often, these scams take place on social media, although they may also occur through local businesses, word of mouth, student websites, or forums about money-saving.

-Ghost brokers target people who may have higher insurance costs, such as college students, teen drivers, or undocumented immigrants.
-These individuals may be eager to reduce their insurance expenses and unfamiliar with how insurance works — and thus more likely to fall for scams or prices that seem to be good to be true … because they are.
+Ghost brokers target those they consider more vulnerable who may have less experience with the insurance market, such as college students, teen drivers, or undocumented immigrants.
+Typically these individuals have higher insurance costs, and may be eager to reduce their insurance expenses — as a result, they are more likely to fall for scams or prices that seem to be good to be true … because they are.

 NOTE: